Sluicing: Non-movement approach

 There are also several theoretical approaches to sluicing that do not involve the movement of the wh-phrase out of the embedded clause.
 These approaches include PF deletion and LF copying.
-PF deletion as proposed in Lasnik (2007) states that the TP within the embedded clause is null and has syntactic structure within it that is elided following a wh-movement operation.
-The other approach, LF copying, is a process proposed by Lobeck (1995) in which the original structure of a sluicing phrase is one in which the wh-word originates in the SpecCP position of the embedded clause and a null phrase marker (marked e) occupies the position of the tense phrase of the embedded clause.
+PF deletion as proposed by Howard Lasnik states that the TP within the embedded clause is null and has syntactic structure within it that is elided following a wh-movement operation.
+The other approach, LF copying, is a process proposed by Anne Lobeck in which the original structure of a sluicing phrase is one in which the wh-word originates in the SpecCP position of the embedded clause and a null phrase marker (marked e) occupies the position of the tense phrase of the embedded clause.
 This is the extent of the syntactic derivation.
 After this structure is derived, it is sent off for semantic interpretation, to logical form, in which the implied material in the tense phrase is then present for our full understanding of the sentence.
 The evidence for this approach is that it is able to account for islands in sluicing as is discussed below.

 Islands in sluicing

-Sluicing has garnered considerable attention because it appears, as Ross (1969) first discussed, to allow wh-fronting to violate the island conditions he discovered:
+Sluicing has garnered considerable attention because it appears, as John R. Ross first discussed, to allow wh-fronting to violate the island conditions he discovered: